Jako/RememberThis/core/components/rememberthis/docs/readme.txt

                | class 'rememberthis'                              |
-addTpl         | Template for the add link.                        | tplRememberThisAdd noResultsTpl   | Template that is displayed, if the list is empty. | tplRememberThisNoResults itemTitleTpl   | Template for one list item.                       | tplRememberThisItemTitle ajaxLoaderImg  | Image file, that is shown during AJAX requests.   | FontAwesome fa-refresh tvPrefix       | Prefix for template variables in template chunks. | tv. addQuery       | Query key, used to add elements to the list.      | add
+addTpl         | Template for the add link.                        | tplRememberThisAdd noResultsTpl   | Template that is displayed, if the list is empty. | tplRememberThisNoResults itemTitleTpl   | Template for one list item title.                 | tplRememberThisItemTitle ajaxLoaderImg  | Image file, that is shown during AJAX requests.   | FontAwesome fa-refresh tvPrefix       | Prefix for template variables in template chunks. | tv. addQuery       | Query key, used to add elements to the list.      | add